 What are my manager’s responsibilities when I am sick?

-- Your manager is responsible for ensuring that you are aware of sickness notification and certification requirements as well as any local sickness reporting arrangements.
+- Your manager is responsible for ensuring that you are aware of sickness notification and Statement of Fitness for Work requirements as well as any local sickness reporting arrangements.

 - They are also responsible for effectively managing the sickness process.